0mar/dealiiscale/README.md

 *Caveat*: On the latest Ubuntu LTS (18.04), at the time of writing, the deal.II version available is 8.5.
 Unfortunately, some of the (even basic) tutorial programs are not backwards compatible with this version.
-In order to install deal.II 9.0.0, either compile from source or add the `universe` component of the 18.10 edition of Ubuntu to `apt`:
+In order to install deal.II 9.0.0, either compile from source (recommended) or add the `universe` component of the 18.10 edition of Ubuntu to `apt`:

 ```bash
 echo 'deb http://archive.ubuntu.com/ubuntu/ cosmic main universe' | sudo tee -a /etc/apt/sources.list
 sudo apt update
 ```
-But be aware that this last option will update all of software from the repository to its 18.10 version, which in some cases might not be recommendable.
+But be aware that this last option will update all of software from the repository to its 18.10 version, which might be more than you want.

 ## Configuring CMake for deal.II